mysterious-ranger301/xtraMathCheat/README.md

 A Python program that does XtraMath by itself!
 # Before you run
 You're gonna have to install some libraries in order for the program to work.
+(I assume you installed Python already, but if you didn't, go to http://python.org and install _Python 3_, not Python 2, because it won't work with Python 2.
+In the installer, make sure to check the _Add Python to PATH_ checkbox in the bottom of the window, enabling you to use _pip_ in the command line, ensuring you could install the libraries below with ease.)

 *Pillow*